metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 ## Buccaneers @ Falcons

 Fuck me...I just realized that I picked the Falcons here largely because Atlanta is usually so well prepared against its division rivals.
-With this Tampa team under a new coaching regime, any intel the Falcons gathered before on Tampa Bay have been rendered mostly moot.
+With this Tampa team under a new coaching regime, any intel the Falcons gathered before on Tampa Bay may have been rendered mostly moot.
 My assumption was invalid.

 Tampa's run defense is for real.